 Introduction -Corporation Tax (UK)

 This is our limited company contractor Corporation Tax guide, which covers the basics of Corporation Tax (CT).
 Limited company Corporation Tax is the main type of tax for a professional with their own UK contractor limited company.
 In addition, it is one of their main contractor taxes.
-In this company Tax return guide 2023, we look at how CT works in general as well as the Corporation Tax return (UK) itself.
+In this company Tax return guide 2023, we look at how CT works in general as well as the Corporation Tax return (UK) itself for UK contracting professionals.
 All UK companies complete their CT returns once per annum and file these with HM Revenue & Customs (HMRC).
 In this guide we will look at how CT works for UK contractors as well as how to do a Corporation Tax return (limited company).

 Under the UK tax system, UK individuals pay Income Tax on their personal taxable income.
 On the other hand, UK companies pay Corporation Tax on their taxable profits.
 Further to this, UK limited companies pay CT on their profit to HMRC every 12 months.
 As a limited company contractor or small company owner, HMRC will issue a notice to deliver a company tax return each year.

-3 main duties for a company director each year
+The three main duties for a company director each year

 When you are a director who is running your own company, every year, your business will have three main duties in relation to company accounts and tax.